ZacBlanco/zacblanco.github.io/about.md

 ![Image of Myself](../assets/images/homepage/profile-pic.jpg)

-I'm an aspiring software engineer who's currently a student studying electrical and computer engineering at Rutgers University, New Brunswick.
-I expect to graduate around May of 2018.

-My interests lie in big data, distributed systems, machine learning, artificial intelligence.
-I'm currently working in the Paramathics group at Rutgers University with professor [Maryam Mehri Dehnavi](http://www.rci.rutgers.edu/~mm2366/).
-During the summer of 2018 I will work for a second time a 3-month stint at MIT Lincoln Laboratory.
+I'm a passionate, dedicated researcher and software engineer.
+My interests lie in big data, distributed systems, machine learning, and artificial intelligence.

-I'm a firm believer in great education.
-I enjoy helping others learn!
-I am currently a [learning assistant at Rutgers University](https://rlc.rutgers.edu/services/learning-assistant-program).
-I've helped lead recitations and study groups in physics (01:750:123 and 124) and data structures (01:198:112).
+I'm a firm believer in the value of education.
+I also enjoy helping others learn!
+I spent 3 of my 4 years at Rutgers University as a [learning assistant](https://rlc.rutgers.edu/services/learning-assistant-program) where I helped lead recitations and study groups in physics (01:750:123 and 124) and data structures (01:198:112) and even [received an award](http://studentawards.rutgers.edu/2018/05/01/zachary-blanco/) for my contributions.

 Here's a list of languages and technologies I've worked with in the past:

 - Java
 - Python
-- Hadoop Ecosystem Projects: Knox, Ambari, Zeppelin, Hive, HDFS, Ranger, NiFi
+- Apache projects: Knox, Ambari, Zeppelin, Hive, HDFS, Ranger, NiFi, Hadoop, Spark
-- Apache Spark
 - C#
 - HTML
 - CSS